Key Takeaways

 FAQ

-How do you know if a fabric will pill?
+How to know if a fabric will pill ?

 To know if a fabric is likely to pill, you must closely examine its composition and structure.
 Fine and delicate fabrics like viscose, silk or cashmere tend to pill.
 A tight weave and twisted fibers limit the risks.

 Yes, viscose has a tendency to pill, that is to say, to develop pilling.
 This is due to the fineness of the viscose fibers which are easily detached from the fabric.
-A viscose garment usually becomes plush after some time.
+A viscose garment that is generally plush after some time.

 To prevent viscose clothing from pilling, it should be washed at low temperature, by hand or in a machine on a delicate cycle.
-It is best to dry it flat and iron it at low temperature.
+It is best to dry it flat and iron it on low heat.

 The materials most likely to pill are wool, angora, cashmere, viscose and synthetic fibers such as acrylic.
 Their fibers are easily detached from the fabric.

 Polyester tends to pill a little because it is a strong, smooth fiber that resists wear and tear.
-But a cheap, low-quality polyester garment can still develop pilling.
+But a cheap, poor-quality polyester garment can still develop pilling.

-To avoid the appearance of pilling on a new sweater, wash it inside out at 30°C before the first wear.
+To avoid the appearance of pilling on a new sweater, wash it inside out at 30°C before first wearing.
 Do not use fabric softener, dry flat.
 Wear it with a cotton t-shirt underneath to limit chafing.